SAP-archive/teched2020-DEV164/exercises/ex7/README.md

 }
 ````

-## Exercise 7.5 - Implement the Select Customer Logic
+## Exercise 7.5 - Implement the 'Select Customer' Logic

-Now, you have to implement the logic to filter your sensors after selecting your prefered customers.
+After providing an option to select preferred customers, you also need to add the logic to filter the sensors.

 1. Open `SensorManager/webapp/controller/Sensors.controller.js`.

-2. Add the `onCustomerSelectConfirm` function with following content.
+2. Add an `onCustomerSelectConfirm` function with the following content:

 ***SensorManager/webapp/controller/Sensors.controller.js***